inspireuvic/SENG480B-Fall2026/requirements-values-documentation/tech-value-alignment-strategy.md

 ### 5. Tech-Value Alignment submissions
 At each required submission point:

-- Export the Epics and their related task for value related epics.
+- Export the value-related Epics and their linked Features, User Stories, and Tasks.
 - Commit the export to the project repository as tech-value-alignment-export.csv or tech-value-alignment-export.md.
 - Add the export date and a link below.